 Charleston, South Carolina-based artist Susan Klein earned an M.F.A. in 2004 from the University of Oregon and a B.F.A. from the University of New Hampshire in 2001.
 Her paintings combine elements from separate places and times into one image.
 Usually, she begins with a landscape painting, upon which she layers representations of architecture, nature, and urban materials, which coalesce into a dense visual obstacle course.

-Emily Zuch • Garden of Boxes and Balls, 2011
+Emily Zuch• Garden of Boxes and Balls, 2011 Oil on paper

 Brooklyn-based artist Emily Zuch received an M.F.A. from the New York Studio School in 2011 and a B.F.A. from Maryland Institute College of Art in 2008.
 Zuch paints from installations she creates in her studio.
 The set-ups involve objects she makes, childhood toys or those she has recently acquired, and various other curiosities.
 There is an element of narrative in her work, and she is interested in imagery that connects to fantasy and folklore.